catalyst-fp7/documents/interoperability/interoperability.md

 ## Generic ideas

-Though we have chosen to focus on IBIS within the Catalyst consortium, the general problem of discourse visualization has been approached through a variety of different models: formal logic and its varieties (modal, etc.); rhetorical tropes; argumentation schemes; decision theory; defeasability, etc. In all cases, we can distinguish the following principles:
+Though we have chosen to focus on the semantics of IBIS within the Catalyst consortium, the general problem of discourse visualization has been approached through a variety of different models: formal logic and its varieties (modal, etc.); rhetorical tropes; argumentation schemes; decision theory; defeasability, etc. In all cases, we can distinguish the following principles:

 1. Networked context: Many ideas take their full meaning from the network of its associations with other ideas.
 In the case of IBIS, for example, an Argument's meaning can be hard to interpret without knowing what Option it bolsters.
 So we have a network structure of links and nodes, as opposed to conceptual monads.
 2. Abstract schemes: A configuration of a sub-network of ideas and links can be identified as an instance of a more abstract scheme.
 (This is the essence of AIF.)